 A common stone can still reveal(…)What may a common stone conceal?

 In the third stanza, the reader comes to the turning point of the piece.
 It becomes clear that the speaker is not without faith as it might have seemed in the previous stanzas, but is only interpreting things differently.

 The speaker describes a “common stone.”
 He still has the belief that the world is full of things he has yet to experience as he states,

 Common objects in nature can still, he believes, hold a force that is greater than the object itself.
 He has not been worn down by past attempts at divine communication —he still has faith.
 The stone to which he is referring is described as possibly holding something that, even though it isn’t “seen,” is still real.

-Additionally the speaker asks, what is this presence the stone is concealing?
-What is possibly within it?
+Additionally, the speaker asks, what is this presence the stone is concealing?
+What is possible within it?
 He attempts to answer this question in the next two stanzas.

 Nothing is far that once was near.

 Nothing, he says, has been lost since the time of the ancients.
 All is still clear, obscured by nothing.
-Once simply must tap into the divine nature of the world.
+One simply must tap into the divine nature of the world.